dataupsurge/SQLFormatteR/README.md

 ## License

-This project is licensed under the GPL3 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-However, it depends on sqlformat-rs, which is licensed under MIT.
+It depends on sqlformat-rs, which is also licensed under MIT.

-You must retain the original MIT license notice when distributing this package.
+When distributing this package, you must retain the original MIT license notice.

 ---